When Landon Powell’s days playing with the South Carolina baseball team ended in 2013, he knew exactly what he wanted to do next in his life.

-Less than three weeks after winning the championship, Powell has already turned his attention to next season.
+Now, a few months after winning the championship, Powell has turned his attention to next season.

 “We’re not going to be complacent here.
 We’re happy and we're thrilled of what we just accomplished, but we’re not satisfied,” Powell said.
 “We want to win four or five of them or more.
 I mean, why not just keep doing it?
 It was a lot of fun.”